cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 CMake, mentioned above, has a built in framework for executing tests.
 Make sure whatever build system you use has a way to execute tests built in.

-To further aid in executing tests, consider a library such as [Google Test](https://code.google.com/p/googletest/) or [Catch](https://github.com/philsquared/Catch) to help you organize the tests.
+To further aid in executing tests, consider a library such as [Google Test](https://code.google.com/p/googletest/) or [Catch](https://github.com/philsquared/Catch) or [Boost.Test](http://www.boost.org/doc/libs/1_55_0/libs/test/doc/html/index.html) to help you organize the tests.

 ### Unit Tests